FIWARE/tutorials.NGSI-v2/docs/iot-over-mqtt.md

 The terminal will then be ready to receive events

+> **Note:** There is no change on whilst running this command.
+The on screen output
+> will only respond once you have completed the next step.

 ### Start an MQTT Publisher (2nd Terminal)

 A sensor sending northbound measurements will publish to those measurements to the MQTT Broker to be passed on to any